 Does your doctor have something on the wall that starts with “American Board of … “?

 For example, I have medical licenses in several states, and they are all pretty much the same in how I got them.
-All states require some additional training time beyond medical school before you can get a license.
+All states require additional training time beyond medical school before getting a license.
 This is called residency.
 The older term, intern, which used to apply to the first year of post-medical training, doesn’t mean much anymore — except in one respect.
 All states I’m aware of let you get a medical license after only one year of postgraduate training.
 The key point is that the states, through their licensing system, have virtually nothing to do with regulating how a doctor gets to say he has the advanced training that lets him call himself a specialist.

 So what is “board eligible”?
 That means a physician who has completed the residency in a specialty or subspecialty but has not passed the test, either because he hasn’t taken it yet or he failed it.
 You can see the problem here, where patients can get confused.
 “Board eligible” sounds pretty fancy, not much different from “board certified.”
 But some physicians have been calling themselves “board eligible” for years and years without ever passing the test.
 Doing that will restrict what you can do in a hospital, but there is nothing to prevent somebody practicing a specialty outside the hospital, say allergy, from advertising to the public as “board eligible in allergy” for many years.
 It’s not false, but it can be misleading.